 The television presenter – recently seen on screens on Great British Menu – will chat to comedian Cariad Lloyd while she demonstrates recipes from her long-awaited first cookbook, The Pepperpot Diaries.
 Drawing on her heritage, Andi Oliver’s recipes include cherished ingredients and vibrant flavours used in traditional and new ways, creating simple dishes that will bring the unbeatable tastes of Caribbean cooking to your table.
 Join Oliver for a mouthwatering conversation about all things food and family.

 Join us for a wild literary fleadh (festival) to celebrate the republication of Timothy O’Grady and Steve Pyke’s photographic novel Could Read the Sky after 26 years, and the paperback publication of Patrick McCabe’s magnificent shape-shifting epic, Poguemahone.
 McCabe and O’Grady will dissect the complex relationship between Ireland and Britain, from the largely invisible lives of workers who built the roads and railways, to the songs and folklore both cultures share, and the long and bitter history of violence which has often obscured this deeper cultural exchange.
 Their conversation will be punctuated by readings from both books.
+In conversation with John Mitchinson.

 Get a world exclusive preview of The Storm We Made, set to be published in January 2024, and take home a free advance copy of the book.
 1930s British Malaya: one woman’s desire to change her destiny shapes the future of a colonised nation.
 Desperate for a bigger life, housewife Cecily is beckoned into a life of espionage by a charismatic Japanese general.
 But when Cecily becomes entrenched in his plans, and inadvertently in his marriage, she helps to usher in a war which threatens to destroy her family, community, and country.